SolarPunchGames/Kriti-shell/README.md

 > [!Note]
 > It is recommended to update Kriti-shell when you update Quickshell.
 If there are any breaking bugs from Quickshell updates, please make an issue!
 >
-> It is also recommended to compare the defaultSettings.json file to your settings.json file, because new settings may have been introduced.
+> The new settings get automatically mergred into your settings.json non-destructively.

 Run this in the installation folder (usually `.config/quickshell/Kriti-shell`):
 ```sh